2026/02 – Grayways

 Resources

-UrbanTransport for London Strategic Cycling Analysis, Regional Plan Association Jamaica Bay Greenway, 1997 NYC Bicycle Master Plan, Brooklyn Greenway Initiative—Greenway AdventuresSan Francisco Slow StreetsNYC Council Intro 0291-2022 – CityWide Greenway Bill, 34th Avenue Open Street, Chicago Cycling Plan 2020
+UrbanTransport for London Strategic Cycling Analysis, Regional Plan Association Jamaica Bay Greenway, 1997 NYC Bicycle Master Plan, Brooklyn Greenway Initiative—Greenway AdventuresSan Francisco Slow StreetsNYC Council Intro 0291-2022 – CityWide Greenway Bill, 34th Avenue Open Street, Chicago Cycling Plan 2020, Benching Bike Networks, League of American Bicyclists

 Neile Weissman heads up Complete George, which was formed in 2013 to advocate for modern bikeways across the George Washington Bridge.
 We continue to call for laws and infrastructure that support the growth of cycling.